Open Accessibility Menu

 • Your gender.
 Men have a higher risk of getting heart disease than women except in older adults.

-• Your genes or race.
-If your parents had a stroke, you are at higher risk.
+• Heritage.
 African-Americans, Mexican Americans, American Indians, Hawaiians, and some Asian Americans also have a higher risk for heart problems.

 • Diseases such as cancer, chronic kidney disease, and some types of arthritis